shaikhmairaj/Pakistan_Job_Market_Insights/README.md

 # Pakistan_Job_Market_Insights
-# 🇵🇰 Pakistan Job Market Analysis Dashboard

 ## 📌 Project Overview

 This project analyzes Pakistan’s job market using a clean, structured dataset and presents insights through an **interactive Tableau dashboard**.
-The goal is to understand **job demand, salary trends, career levels, and city-wise opportunities** — exactly what recruiters expect from a Data Analyst portfolio project.
+The goal is to understand **job demand, salary trends, career levels, and city-wise opportunities** —

 The dashboard is designed to be **simple, insightful, and recruiter-friendly**, with KPIs, filters, and meaningful visualizations.